goblinhack/deceased-senior-technician-music/README.md

-Deceased Senior Technician archive of music
+Deceased Superior Technician archive of music
 -------------------------------------------

 This is not my own work.
-This is an archive of the music of "Deceased Senior Technician" aka "No Soap Radio" which is a frankly amazing collection of game music tracks.
+This is an archive of the music of "Deceased Superior Technician" aka "No Soap Radio" which is a frankly amazing collection of game music tracks.

 DST released this music with the following note: "All tracks are free to download and use for any project under a creative commons attribution license (just post a link to nosoapradio.us)."